Walking Regent's Canal (4th day)

 Paddington Branch

-I've walked for a long time, but I haven't arrived at Regent's Park yet.
-I've walked for an hour.
-I checked my position by google map and a GPS again.
-The opposite shore was a huge cemetery and a railway ran close to the path of my side.
-I should have walked the north side of the canal to the east.
-But google map showed me that the north side was a cemetery and no path on the shore.
-I frequently checked my position, but I deluded myself and I came to the opposite direction for an hour.
-If I had been in the mountain, I would have died for sure.
-Belief is mightier than a GPS.
+However, even after walking for a long time, I still hadn’t reached Regent’s Park.
+An hour had passed.
+When I checked my position again, I realized the opposite bank was a huge cemetery, and a railway line ran close to the path on my side.
+I should have been walking east along the north side of the canal, but Google Maps showed that the north side was occupied by the cemetery with no path.
+Even though I checked my position many times, I convinced myself I was going the right way—and ended up walking in the wrong direction for an hour.
+If I had been in the mountains, I might not have survived.
+Belief is stronger than GPS.

-I knew later that the west part of the canal from Little Venice is called the Paddington Branch, not Regent's Canal.
+I later learned that the western section of the canal from Little Venice is called the Paddington Branch, not Regent’s Canal.

-I went back a little and found buses in front of Sainsbury's.
-But I didn't know which bus I should ride.
-So I decided to walk to the nearest underground station.
-I got on a underground train from Ladbroke Grove to go to Royal Oak and went back to Little Venice again.
+I walked back a little and found some buses in front of Sainsbury’s, but I didn’t know which one to take.
+So I decided to walk to the nearest Underground station.
+I took the train from Ladbroke Grove to Royal Oak and returned to Little Venice.

 Regent's Canal